UKCloud/documentation/articles/azure/azs-how-create-service-principals.md

 ## Overview

-In Azure Stack you are able to grant an application access to stack resources by creating a service principal that uses Azure Resource Manager.
+In Azure Stack you are able to grant an external application access to Azure Stack resources by creating a service principal that uses Azure Resource Manager.
 A service principal lets you delegate specific permissions using **role-based access control**.
-As a best practice, you should use service principals for your applications.
 Service principals are preferable to running an application using your own credentials for the following reasons:

-- You can assign permissions to the service principal that are different than your own account permissions.
-Typically, a service principal's permissions are restricted to exactly what the app needs to do.
+- You are able to assign specific permissions to the service principal that are different than your own account permissions.
+Typically, a service principal's permissions are restricted to exactly what the app needs to do which reduces the security risks involved with using external applications

 - You do not have to change the application's credentials if your role or responsibilities change.

-- You can use a certificate to automate authentication when running an unattended script.

 ### Example

-You have a configuration management application that needs to inventory Azure resources using Azure Resource Manager.
+You have a configuration management application that needs to have access to inventory Azure resources using Azure Resource Manager.
 You can create a service principal and assign it to the Reader role.
-This role gives the app read-only access to Azure resources.
+This role gives the app read-only access to Azure resources and ensures that the app can only read.
+This helps reduce the security risk as if it is breached the role can only read files, not edit them.

 ## Getting started

-Use the steps in this article as a guide to:
+This guide will cover how to:

-- Create a service principal for your applicationapplication.
+- Create a service principal for your application.

 - Register your application and create an authentication key.